Mustafa's Fine Night

 Now it was time for me to put my questions to rest, and a little distance between myself and the van might yield a few more answers, as well as to get a little better vantage point.
 I ran up the slope behind the van for about thirty feet where a small wash had pushed the sand up into a hump before changing course to the east.
 From just those few yards farther from the pipeline road it became obvious that the lights were coming from a vehicle driving east on the road, but it was still at least a mile away.
 Then the second light came into view.
 There were two vehicles, and it was becoming clear that I was looking at two lights per vehicle, but owing to the distance they had combined into one light each, and as the vehicles dipped down into the washes that crossed the road, their lights would seem to turn off.
 First one, then the other, would drop down into the wash and depending on the width and depth of the wash they would return some moments later.
 In the course of returning from the depth of the wash to the height of the plain their lights would scan across the sky before arriving back down on the desert shrubs (and vans).

 I was glad to have a less mysterious mystery to deal with, but what would anyone be doing driving two trucks (probably) up a gas line service road at midnight across a mountain pass in the middle of the Mojave Desert?
 And as they became slowly closer, more questions continued to pile on.
 Now that they were within a mile or so, it was clear that I was looking at two vehicles, but I couldn’t figure out why they seemed to be stopping and starting so frequently.
 I could see even from this distance that the lead truck, which was the smaller of the two, would stop, then the following truck would stop.
 Then the following truck would go, but just for a moment, then stop again and a moment later both would continue on for a minute or so.
 Then the whole routine repeated itself, and on and on like this.
 I wondered if they were checking the gas line for some damage or other possible frailty.
-But if they had to do this in the middle of the night, mightn’t that be something worth concerning myself with?
+And if they had to do this in the middle of the night, mightn’t that be something worth concerning myself with?
 I sniffed the air for a whiff of the telltale sulfurous smell, at first thinking that maybe I did smell something, then after inhaling more deeply, realizing that I was fooling myself.
 All the while transfixed on the continuing stop and go saga of the slowly approaching convoy.

 I remembered that on my way to my parking place (as in “no, I’m not camping, I just parked here.
 Isn’t that O K ?”
 When in doubt, play dumb), I had crossed the last wash about five or six hundred feet back and it was a pretty wide one, two fifty, maybe three hundred feet wide.
 That would give me enough time to run down the road to just this side of the wash and find a bush or rock or something to hide behind before they were back above the cut.
 So I waited for them to plod on through the night until finally the lights dipped below the horizon for the last time.
 I ran as fast as I could without blowing my shitty sneakers apart.
 As I got closer to the arroyo I could see the marker lights on the tops of the cabs bobbing across the near side of the wash, I knew I better find a spot now or risk being discovered.
 I wanted to stay on the uphill side of the road, so that if I had to make it back to the van in a hurry, I would at least not have to cross the road to do it.
 I picked a lone Creosote bush about four feet high and twenty feet off the road, it was neither as high nor as far away as I would have liked, but what the hell, it would have to do.
 I dashed down behind the bush trying my best not to stir up too much dust.
 Once behind it and feeling reasonably invisible, I watched as the first of the two trucks clambered over the edge of the arroyo.
 It was a pickup with no particular anything, light in color, no signage, four wheel drive, which was more common than not out here, and the wide spaced mirrors that suggest it was used for towing.
 It cleared the edge of the wash and sped up a little until it got just up to where I was hiding behind my bush.